Thursday, October 31, 2024

 By the late 1850s, it sort of became a custom in Italy to mention the grandfather of the child on birth records.
 For example, you might see something like "Giovanni Ferraiolo, figlio di Giuseppe" on some records.
 In this case, it was "Giovanni Coppola figlio di Francesco".
 And that's how I got the name "Francesco".

 Naturally, I heard the name "Giovanni Coppola" before.
 He was the man who ran a grocery store on High Street in Haverhill and was instrumental in bringing many people to Haverhill from San Pietro a Maida.
 Because of Italian naming conventions, I wondered if the Giovanni and Angela who had Francesco could have been Giovanni's parents.
-I went to Haverhill City Hall, got his death certificate and.....
+I went to Haverhill City Hall and got his death certificate and.....

 La famiglia di Coppola